fixstars/arachne/README.md

     * Coral Dev Board
       * Mendel Linux == 5.2

+For internal arachne developers, you can use a TVM rpc tracker that is continuously deployed by GitLab.
+The rpc information is as follows:
+* RPC Host: dgx-1.fixstars.com:9190
+* RPC Keys:
+  * jetson-nano
+  * jetson-xavier-nx
+  * jetson-tx2

 ### Step 1 (Host): Start RPC tracker in the host PC
 ```sh
 python3 -m tvm.exec.rpc_tracker --host=0.0.0.0 --port=8888 &